vivekverma52/totality-frontend-challenge/README.md

 enhance the user interface by visually representing features like location markers and dropdown menus.
 Here I have added the functionalities like filter, add to cart,Proceed to Payment.
 It is fully responsive website.
+Here I have created the static data for database.